swansonk14/admet_ai/README.md

 ### Command line tool

 ADMET predictions can be made on the command line with the `admet_predict` command, as illustrated below.
-Note: A GPU is used by default if available.

 ```bash
 admet_predict \